 On the fence on whether or not to get a console or a new cheap gaming PC?
-This console-killing $500 gaming PC will have you playing any game on medium settings and most esports titles on max settings.
+This solid $500 gaming PC will have you playing any game on medium settings and most esports titles on max settings.

 One of the common myths about PC gaming is that it is too expensive to get into.
 Yes, a high-end gaming PC will cost you a bit more upfront than a console.
 However, you can do more with a PC than you can with a console.
 And, the reality is that a gaming PC doesn’t have to cost an arm and a leg.
-In this guide, we’re going to present you with a console-killing $500 gaming PC build and go over what it is capable of.
+In this guide, we’re going to present you with a solid-performing $500 gaming PC build and go over what it is capable of.

-The affordable gaming PC listed below is perfect for gamers who are working with a tight budget, but who want to be able to play their favorite games on at least medium settings on a 1080p monitor.
+The affordable gaming PC build listed below is perfect for gamers who are working with a tight budget, but who want to be able to play their favorite games on at least medium settings on a 1080p monitor.

 For starters, you’re typically going to get the best bang for your buck if you build your own computer rather than buying one pre-built.